linssen/vagrant-puppet-nginx-uwsgi-flask/README.md

     Site should then be available over port 8080 at `http://localhost:8080/`.

 ##Features:
-3 apps and a set up tool...
+3 apps and a setup tool...

 ## TODO: